 - Geographic information system GIS software

-What education or degrees do I need to become a Civil Engineer?
+What education is needed to be a Civil Engineer?

 How Long Does it Take to Become a Civil Engineer?

 Below are examples of industries where Civil Engineers work:

 Other Jobs You May be Interested In

 Career changers with experience as a Civil Engineer sometimes find work in one of the following fields:

 More about our data sources and methodologies.